dupgit/cpubind-bash-builtin/README.md

 This is a bash builtin thanks to [bash-builtins crate](https://docs.rs/bash-builtins/latest/bash_builtins/).

-It provides some informations about the cpu affinity and the hostname, SLURM_JOB_ID, SLURM_PROCID and SLURM_LOCALID if they exists.
+It provides some information about the cpu affinity and the hostname, SLURM_JOB_ID, SLURM_PROCID and SLURM_LOCALID if they exists.
 Optionally you can provide an identifier that will be printed with all the other information using `-i` option.